bpolack/Ascent-Tracker-OSE/README.md

 ## Recommendations for Deployment
 It is recommended that the backend api be deployed to Heroku for serving requests.
 The frontend React application may be compiled and hosted via any regular web server - HOWEVER, it should be noted that the frontend can also be deployed to Heroku simultaneously if desired.

+For ease of deployment, the frontend application has been moved into the backend folder.
+This way, the backend and frontend can be pushed directly to a single Heroku app.
+Using Git, simply push the entire application, from within the "backend" folder, to a valid Heroku instance.
+Ensure your .env file contains the correct database connector.

 ## Roadmap